 I am pleased to have been selected to join the British Racing Drivers Club (BRDC) SuperStars driver development programme for 2017.
 The SuperStars programme, now in its tenth year, has been instrumental in supporting over sixty drivers including Renault F1’s Jolyon Palmer, GT star Jonny Adam and British Touring Car champion Andrew Jordan to acquire the multifaceted skills required of today’s professional driver.
 The BRDC has a long track record in training young British drivers, helping to round out their off track skills, and so having their support and resources available this year is fantastic.
 Moving up to SuperStars is a great recognition of the progress I made in 2016 and I’m appreciative of the BRDC’s decision to select me.

-This year I am excited to be part of the MSA Team UK.
-Team UK is a the top of the MSA's talent development pathway that equips the UK's most promising young drivers with the knowledge, skills and attitude needed to maximise their performance.
-As the National Governing Body of UK motorsport, the MSA is in a unique position to focus on developing the sport and its talent.
-More specifically, via the Academy and Team UK, the MSA uses qualified coaches and support personnel to provide free and informed guidance to help young drivers unlock their full potential as athletes.
+This year I am excited to have been selected to be part of the MSA Team UK.
+Team UK is a the top of the MSA's talent development pathway designed to equip the UK's most promising young drivers with the knowledge, skills and attitude needed to maximise their performance.
+As the National Governing Body of UK motorsport, the MSA is in a unique position to focus on developing the sport and its talent and help young drivers unlock their full potential as athletes.

 Brandon Seaber Motorsport Design launched in 2011, as a culmination of Brandon's two passions, Motorsport & Design.
 With a background in graphic/web design, Brandon comes at Motorsport design from a different angle; creating design that combines meaning & personality with strong aesthetic.